Reasoning to Edit: Hypothetical Instruction-Based Image Editing with Visual Reasoning: Experiments

 \subsection{Ablation and Analysis}

-\textbf{Effectiveness of \M's Components.} To evaluate the contribution of each component in \M, we conduct ablation experiments by progressively integrating key modules.
+\textbf{Effectiveness of Each Component.} To evaluate the contribution of each component in \M, we conduct ablation experiments by progressively integrating key modules.
 As shown in \cref{tab:component} and \cref{fig:ablation_framework}, the fine-grained visual features help the model capture subtle visual cues essential for reasoning.
 The ID Controller significantly improves performance by preserving object identity during cross-modal alignment, which is critical for accurate instruction reasoning.
 Additionally, the CME module enhances overall generation quality by reinforcing modality-specific semantics and providing more detailed guidance.
+Furthermore, we also observe that removing any individual component leads to a performance drop across all three metrics, indicating that each module contributes meaningfully to the overall effectiveness of the proposed framework.

 \textbf{Impact of Each Visual Branch in VRCB.} As shown in \cref{fig:ablation_vision_part}, we visualize the individual and combined contributions of the patch and region branches in our VRCB.
 The patch branch captures local details such as texture variations and appearance changes, which are useful for modeling subtle transformations (e.g., wind effects on kite fabric or shifting crop colors).
 In contrast, the region branch focuses on global semantic structures and object-level understanding, such as the overall layout of the kite or the boundary of the burning field.
 When used independently, each branch captures only partial aspects of the intended edit.
 The patch branch may introduce local distortions without preserving object integrity, while the region branch may lack detailed variation.
 Their combination enables complementary integration of local precision and global semantics, resulting in more coherent, semantically accurate, and visually plausible edits under hypothetical instructions.